Transformation in Los Altos: A Backstory

-California Homes is a regional magazine renowned internationally for features on design and architecture.
-Articles range from old Hollywood remodels to Northern California contemporaries.
-We’re delighted with the cover story now on newsstands (Sept/Oct 2018), Transformation in Los Altos: Interior Designer Lisa Staprans designs a soulful home - especially because we know the fascinating story.
+Staprans Design, Garde Hvalsøe and Panafold collaborated across the Atlantic on a project that transformed a 1950’s Bay Area ranch house.
+The story was picked up by California Homes, a regional magazine renowned internationally for features on design and architecture.
+We’re delighted with their cover story (Sept/Oct 2018), Transformation in Los Altos: Interior Designer Lisa Staprans designs a soulful home — especially because we know the fascinating backstory.
 Here’s an insider view.

 Meeting the challenges

 Two things stand out in this surprising project.
 One is the international collaboration, and second is how a remodel can be more successful than a tear-down.